 he drum and bell performance marked the opening of the Year-end Blessing Ceremony.
 [Photograph by Lee Kok Keong]

-Performance of “A Path of Diligence Practice” conveyed the spirit of Jing Si Dharma lineage.
+Performance of “A Path of Diligent Practice” conveyed the spirit of Jing Si Dharma lineage.
 [Photograph by Lai Jih Chuan]

 The sutra adaption performance of the “Overture” of the “Twelve Great Vows of the Medicine Buddha” interpreted the vows made by the Medicine Buddha to relieve the suffering of all beings.
 [Photograph by Lim Chin Shein]